ark-aces/aces-deployment-guide/README.md

 ```

 Copy `src/main/resources/application.yml` file over into `/etc/aces-backend` and replace
-wallet configurations with your own Eth and Ark wallet addresses and passphrase.
-Ensure that the etheruem address is quoted.
+wallet configurations with your own Ethereum and Ark addresses and passphrases/passwords.
+Ensure that the values remain quoted.

 ```
 vim /etc/aces-backend/application.yml